-Although the share of trips made by bicycling (2%) is projected to stay constant, population and employment growth will lead to increased demand for bicycling and walking, which will require additional infrastructure investment.
-As seen in Figure 3-19, the number of bicycling trips is expected to increase in all planning areas, with the greatest increases in the North County and South County, possibly related to the greater employment and residential densities in these areas.
+Although the share of trips made by bicycle is projected to stay constant, population and employment growth will lead to increased demand for bicycling and walking, which will require additional infrastructure investment.
+As seen in Figure 3-21, the number of daily bicycling and walking trips is expected to increase in all planning areas, with the greatest increases in the North County and South County.

-Figure 3-19 Growth of Walking and Bicycling Trips, 2005 & 2035
+Figure 3-21 Growth of Daily Walking and Bicycling Trips, 2005 & 2035